gloveboxes/AiPoweredPredictiveMaintenanceDocs/docs/40-hvac-app/20-azure-sphere/30-deploy-to-azure-sphere.md

 Follow the instruction to [set up an Azure IoT Hub for Azure Sphere](https://learn.microsoft.com/azure-sphere/app-development/setup-iot-hub).
 Skip setting up the IoT Hub as it was created in the previous step.

-## Open the high-level predictive maintenance app in Visual Studio Code
+## Open the high-level predictive maintenance app

 1. Start Visual Studio Code
 1. From the Visual Studio Code main menu, select **File**, then select **Open folder**.